genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Variant Explorer takes as input a  Genetic Variations file which can be imported or generated with the Variant Calling app.
-If you open it in the app, you’ll see default DP (Raw read depth) and MQ (Average mapping quality) columns (“Other” tab in “Columns” section).
+If you open it in the app, you’ll see default DP (Raw read depth) and MQ (Average mapping quality) columns ("Other" tab in "Columns" section).

 Variants can be annotated with the Effect Prediction app that analyzes genomic position of the variants and reveals the effects they produce on known genes (such as amino acid changes, synonymous and nonsynonymous mutations, etc.).
-For such variants the following information will be shown (find it in “Effect prediction” tab):
+For such variants the following information will be shown (find it in "Effect prediction" tab):

 -  Effect - effect predicted by SnpEff tool;
 -  Impact - impact predicted by SnpEff tool;
 -  Functional class - functional class of a region, annotated by SnpEff tool.

-Moreover, the app calculates “Additional metrics” such as genotype frequencies for homozygous samples with reference and alteration alleles (GF HOM REF and GF HOM ALT columns correspondingly), reads depth for homozygous samples with alteration allele (DP HOM ALT) and reads depth for heterozygous samples (DP HET).
+Moreover, the app calculates "Additional metrics" such as genotype frequencies for homozygous samples with reference and alteration alleles (GF HOM REF and GF HOM ALT columns correspondingly), reads depth for homozygous samples with alteration allele (DP HOM ALT) and reads depth for heterozygous samples (DP HET).

-To change the default columns or add more columns, choose them in the corresponding tabs in “Columns” section and “Save” your changes.
+To change the default columns or add more columns, choose them in the corresponding tabs in "Columns" section and "Save" your changes.
 After that all selected columns will be displayed in Table viewer.

 You can read more about this app in the following